open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-browser-detector/README.md

 The browser identification attributes will be added to the resource spans when traces are created.
-These attributes include platform, brands, mobile, language if the browser supports the userAgentData api, otherwise it will contain only the user_agent informations
+These attributes include platform, brands, mobile, language if the browser supports the userAgentData api, otherwise it will contain only the user_agent information